 10 – Folding sit mat – everyone laughs at me for packing this for each trip.
 But it keeps your bum warm during lunch and is the perfect assistant whilst you change footwear.

 11 – Food packets and pouches – these are perfect for wild camping.
 Small, compact and can still provide a great meal, all you need to do is add water.
 Take porridge pouches, a bag of rice, and stews pouches, and your evening meals and breakfasts are sorted.
-Try the wild venison stew to really make other campers jealous 😉
+Try the beef chilli con carne to really make other campers jealous 😉

 OTHER WILD CAMPING TIPS

 For lunches, we generally take chorizo, cheddar cheese, honey and oatcakes.
 Bread takes up space and gets squashed, and honey can be used to sweeten your porridge in the mornings!

 Wash your socks and pants in a river or lake.
 Dry them as best you can, then stuff them inside your sleeping bag during the night.
 You will be amazed how dry they are in the morning!